“Your New Job” SFCC Career Services’

 new job search database.

-Late registrants, alumni and community members can sign up at THIS LINK.
+Sign up at THIS LINK.
 You will then get an e-mail asking if you signed up and another to create a password.

 Once you have signed in and are approved, everyone will use THIS LINK for all future logins.
 (Employers have another registration and login page.)

 - Access tutorials for job search skills, including resume creation and successful interviewing

 - Create your own profile, web page with a personal URL to give to employers